-During the one-hundred-twenty-sixth session of the World Forum for Harmonization of Vehicle Regulation (WP.29) of March 2002, the Executive Committee of the 1998 Agreement (AC.3) adopted a Program of Work, which includes the development of a global technical regulation (gtr) to address neck injuries in crashes.
-The U.S.A. volunteered to lead the group's efforts and develop a document detailing the recommended requirements for the gtr.
+10. During the one-hundred-twenty-sixth session of the World Forum for Harmonization of Vehicle Regulation (WP.29) of March 2002, the Executive Committee of the 1998 Agreement (AC.3) adopted a Program of Work, which includes the development of a global technical regulation (gtr) to address neck injuries in crashes.
+The United States of America volunteered to lead the group's efforts and develop a document detailing the recommended requirements for the gtr.
 The United States of America presented an informal document (WP.29-134-12) in November 2004 proposing the work and highlighting the relevant issues to be addressed in the gtr.
 This proposal was adopted at the March 2005 session of WP.29 (TRANS/WP.29/AC.3/13).
-[The Working Party on Passive Safety (GRSP) developed the head restraint gtr.
-At its May 2007 session, GRSP concluded its work and agreed to recommend to the Executive Committee the establishment of this gtr into the Global Registry.]
+The Working Party on Passive Safety (GRSP) developed the head restraint gtr.
+During the course of development, GRSP sought and received guidance from AC.3 on some issues (WP.29-142-23 and WP.29-143-23rev.1).
+At its December 2007 session, GRSP concluded its work and agreed to recommend to the Executive Committee the establishment of this gtr into the Global Registry.